GT investigation busts West's birth control lies in Xinjiang

 As for the Uygur population in Xinjiang, it saw an increase in the past decades.
 Data from Xinjiang's Statistics Yearbook in 2019 showed that there were 5.55 million Uygurs in 1978, while in 2018 the Uygur population increased to 11.68 million.

 "The 'research' is malicious as it distorts China's previous family planning policy, which is stricter on Han people," Huang said.
-Political practices

 Aside from flawed data, interviewees who appeared in Zenz's "research" and the AP report are untrustworthy.